galderz/r8if/README.md

+- [ ] Deal with return of awaitTerminalEvent
 - [ ] Each test should clear the cache when it finishes (symmetry) and wait for it
 - [ ] Cache client in SingleNode test suite
 - [ ] Create an API test where we show how to stop a cache and wait for it returning last operation result